christian-vigh-phpclasses/PdfToText/README.md

 Currently, images stored in proprietary Adobe format are not processed and will not appear in this array.

+Note that images will be extracted only if the PDFOPT\_DECODE\_IMAGE\_DATA is enabled.

+### ImageData ###

+An array of associative arrays that contain the following entries :

+- 'type' : Image type.
+Can be one of the following :
+	- 'jpeg' : Jpeg image type.
+Note that in the current version, only jpeg images are processed.
+- 'data' : Raw image data.

+Note that image data will be extracted only if the PDFOPT\_GET\_IMAGE\_DATA is enabled.

 ### MinSpaceWidth ###

 Sometimes, characters (or blocks of characters) are separated by an offset which is counted in 1/1000's of text units.
 For certain ranges of values, when displayed on a graphical device, these consecutive characters appear to be separated by one space (or more).
 Of course, when generating ascii output, we would like to have some equivalent of such spacing.